 Establish special regional structure in order to build confidence in using ICT within the region.

-Recognize the need for an international agreement to cooperate on security matters and to avoid unilateral assertions of national laws and to avoid extra-territorial actions.
-In this context, all countries should acceded to the 2012 ITRs and should consider the principles posted at "necessaryandproportionate.org", both when developing or revising national legislations, and as a possible new Resolution or Statement.

-Need Institutional and regulatory framework for the protection of personal data at cross-border level.
+Need framework for the protection of personal data at cross-border level.

 Technical and procedural measures:

 Recognize the importance of the concept of “security by design”, especially amongst the business sector when providing products and services.